evilC/CGui/README.md

 * Example script demonstrating features

 ##How?
+(Please note, currently undergoing rewrite, syntax may not be same again yet...)
 #####Do I use it?
 * Include the script.
 * Derive any classes you wish to alter them.